Janus Henderson UK Responsible Income Fund

 ESG integration strategy

-Find funds that factor in 'environmental, social and governance' issues as part of their investment decision making process.
+Find fund / asset managers that factor in 'environmental, social and governance' issues as part of their investment decision making process.
 A focus on 'ESG' typically means a fund is carrying out additional research to help reduce ESG related risks.
 It does not necessarily mean a focus on sustainability.
 Strategies vary.
 See fund literature.
 Asset Size

-Invests in small, mid and large cap companies / assets
+Invests in small, mid & large cap companies / assets

-Find a fund that invests in a combination of small, medium and larger (potentially multinational)companies.
-How The Fund Works
+Invests in a combination of small, medium and larger (potentially multinational) companies / assets.
+How The Fund/Portfolio Works

 Negative selection bias

-Find funds where their main 'ethical approach' is to avoid companies by using negative screening criteria.
-Read fund literature for further information.
+Has principle 'ethical approach' to avoid companies by using negative screening criteria.
+Strategies vary.

 ESG weighted / tilt

-Find funds that invest more heavily in those that have higher ESG ratings/standards or scores and less heavily in companies with lower ESG ratings.
-Where this is central to a fund's strategy you should expect it to invest in most sectors.
+Invest more heavily in assets which have higher ESG ratings/standards or scores and less heavily in companies with lower ESG ratings.
+Where this is central to the strategy you should expect assets in most sectors.
 Strategies vary.

 Significant harm exclusion